 The art of investing

-Top art collectors share their tips
+Experienced top art collectors share their tips for investing in art

 In pursuit of art I found myself at the Es Baluard Museum staring at a mound of rubbish.
 Bulging blue plastic bags and broken toys were piled high.
 My companion gave me a look as if to say, is this part of the exhibition?